Tesla Model S Insurance Rates

 Rates are averaged for all Tesla Model S models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find More Affordable Tesla Model S Insurance
+How to Find the Cheapest Tesla Model S Insurance

-Finding cheaper rates on car insurance consists of not taking risks behind the wheel, having a good credit history, being claim-free, and dropping full coverage on older vehicles.
-Invest the time to shop around at every other renewal by getting rate quotes from direct insurance companies like GEICO, Progressive, and Esurance, and also from local independent and exclusive agents.
+Finding better rates on Tesla Model S insurance consists of being a good driver, maintaining good credit, not filing small claims, and taking advantage of discounts.
+Invest the time to shop around every year by quoting rates from direct carriers like Progressive, GEICO, and Esurance, and also from local independent and exclusive agents.

-The following is a summary of the concepts that were illustrated above.
+The following list is a recap of the coverage data illustrated above.

-- It is possible to save as much as $220 per year just by quoting early and online
+- Drivers can save approximately $220 per year simply by quoting early and online

 Rate Tables and Charts